-We left the dinner-table at a late hour, and after I, in company with some other youngsters, had done as much mischief as we conveniently could without risking our detention by the strong arm of the law, we went down to the beach and embarked in a boat with the captain for the ship.
-How the sailors ever found her in the impenetrable darkness which prevailed all around, is a mystery to me to this day.
-Find her however, they did, and in half an hour I was in the land of Nod.
+We left the dinner-table at a late hour, and after I, in company with some other youngsters, had done as much mischief as we conveniently could without risking our detention by the strong arm of the law, we went down to the beach and embarked in a boat with the captain, for the ship.
+How the sailors ever found her in the darkness is a mystery to me to this day.
+Find her, however, they did, and in half an hour I was in the land of Nod.

-The sun was blazing high in the heavens next morning when I awoke, and gazed around for a few moments to discover where I was; but the rattling of ropes and blocks, the stamping of feet overhead, the shouts of gruff voices, and, above all, a certain strange and disagreeable motion in my dormitory, soon enlightened me on that point.
+The sun was high in the heavens next morning when I awoke, and gazed around for a few moments to discover where I was; but the rattling of ropes and blocks, stamping of feet over-head, and above all, a certain strange and disagreeable motion in my dormitory, soon enlightened me on that point.
 We were going rapidly down the Thames, with a fair breeze, and had actually set sail for the distant shores of Hudson's Bay.
+What took place during the next five or six days, I know not, for the demon of sea-sickness again completely prostrated my faculties, bodily and mental.
+Some faint recollections

-What took place during the next five or six days I know not.
-The demon of sea-sickness had completely prostrated my faculties, bodily and mental.
-Some faint recollections I have of stormy weather, horrible noises, and hurried dinners; but the greater part of that period is a miserable blank in my memory.
-Towards the sixth day, however, the savoury flavour of a splendid salmontrout floated past my dried-up nostrils like "Afric's spicy gale," and caused my collapsed stomach to yearn with strong emotion.
-The ship, too, was going more quietly through the water, and a broad stream of sunshine shot through the small window of my berth, penetrated my breast, and went down into the centre of my heart, filling it with a calm, complacent pleasure, quite indescribable.
-Sounds, however, of an attack upon the trout roused me, and with a mighty effort I tumbled out of bed, donned my clothes, and seated myself for the first time at the cabin table.
+I have of stormy weather, horrible noises, and hurried dinners; but the greater part of the time is a miserable blank in my memory.
+Towards the sixth day, however, the savoury flavour of a splendid salmon-trout floated past my dried-up nostrils, like "Afric's spicy gale," and caused my collapsed stomach to yearn with strong emotion.
+The ship, too, was going more quietly through the water, and a broad stream of sunshine shot through the small window of my berth into my breast, and through that into my heart, filling it with a calm but melancholy pleasure, quite indescribable.
+Sounds, however, of an attack upon the trout roused me, and with a mighty effort I tumbled out of bed, donned my clothes, and seated myself, for the first time, at the table.